 - Press releases

 - Books and periodicals

 - Product Images (In case of electronic circuits)

 How to Search Prior Art

-Step 1: Finding appropriate keyword(s) – Like many other searches, patent search is a kind of database search wherein we put relevant keyword(s) on the database and it returns appropriate search result accordingly.
+Step 1: Finding appropriate keyword(s) – Like many other searches, the patent search is a kind of database search wherein we put relevant keyword(s) on the database and it returns appropriate search result accordingly.
 To improve the likelihood of finding the most relevant document it is important to include as many relevant keywords as possible to our search.
-This can be made possible only when we find maximum number of keywords that can describe our intended idea or invention.
+This can be made possible only when we find a maximum number of keywords that can describe our intended idea or invention.
 Simply put, keyword research is one of the most important elements of prior art search.

 Step 4: Image Searching- Images could be a goldmine of information if utilized prudently.
-Though text based searches are more convenient, sometimes, a killer prior art can be better found in images like memory circuit.
+Though text-based searches are more convenient, sometimes, a killer prior art can be better found in images like memory circuit.